Cagayan Rising Suns

-The Cagayan Rising Suns were a basketball team owned by the family of Alvaro Antonio, governor of the Province of Cagayan from 2007 to 2016.
-The team was managed by daughter Criselda Antonio (incumbent mayor of Alcala, Cagayan) and coached by her husband, Alvin Pua.
+The Cagayan Rising Suns was a basketball team owned by the family of Alvaro Antonio, governor of the Province of Cagayan from 2007 to 2016.
+The team was managed by his daughter, Cristina Antonio (incumbent mayor of Alcala, Cagayan), and coached by her husband, Alvin Pua.

+History

-The team debuted in 2012 PBA D-League Foundation Cup, finishing with a disappointing 0–9 record.
-There were many added to their roster including Letran center Raymond Almazan and former FEU stalwart Chris Exciminiano, who still led in rebounding and scoring, respectively.
-Then, They had a good 2-0 start but lost to Erase XFoliant Erasers, 78–91.
+The team debuted in the 2012 PBA D-League Foundation Cup, finishing with a disappointing 0–9 record.
+Many players were added to the roster, including Letran center Raymond Almazan and former Far Eastern University (FEU) stalwart Chris Exciminiano, who still led in rebounding and scoring, respectively.
+Then, they had a good 2-0 start but lost to Erase XFoliant Erasers, 78–91.